 |Teaching period(s):||Full year|

 Additional RequirementsBMAN30010 is a free choice option for students with prior agreement from their home schools.
 Core for CSwBM, MathswBM, PhysicswBM, ChemwBM.

-Students will become familiar with the frameworks used by management, and by academics, when they cope with the phenomenon of innovation.
-This involves the use of theories, and their application to the many practical problems of management.
-In particular, students will be expected in their assignment to be capable of using the theories presented to analyse a particular innovation, chosen from a very wide range of alternatives.
-The lectures and seminars therefore use a large number of case studies in a variety of sectors to illustrate the appropriate use of theory.
-Therefore the course places great emphasis on the links between theory and real examples of innovation.
+Students will become familiar with the frameworks used by managers, policy makers and by academics, when addressing the phenomenon of innovation.
+This involves the use of theories and their application to the many practical problems of management.
+In particular, students will be expected in their assignment to show that they are capable of using the theories presented to analyse a particular innovation, chosen from a very wide range of alternatives.
+The lectures and seminars use several case studies in a variety of sectors to illustrate the appropriate use of theory.
+The course therefore places great emphasis on the links between theory and real examples of innovation.

-The course is a general introduction to the nature of innovation in the economy, and covers a wide range of associated topics which must be addressed by management and policy makers.
-It comprises a set of self-contained, but related topics which are necessary to the understanding of the nature of innovation and entrepreneurial decisions.
+The course introduces students to the nature and importance of innovation in the economy, and identifies the key issues addressed by management and policy makers.
+It comprises a set of topics which are necessary to understand the nature of innovation and entrepreneurial decisions.
 A variety of perspectives is examined, including: